-To support an increase in job opportunities in the key county towns, to support the co-location of jobs and housing (to go alongside the extensive housing allocations already directed to these areas).
+To steer new jobs away from overcrowded Oxford and towards the County Towns to distribute wealth more evenly and to protect the valuable setting of the historic City and to support the co-location of jobs and housing (given the extensive housing allocations already directed to these areas).

 We also note (Para 43) the reference to the Local Industrial Strategy.
 It would be helpful to understand what role this will play in influencing the aspirations and objectives of the Oxfordshire Plan 2050, given that it has been developed by the Oxfordshire Local Enterprise Partnership (an unelected body) and has not been subject to public consultation.
+We suggest that nothing should appear in the Plan that is not to be tested through stakeholder and public consultation.